 Changes in a woman’s hormone levels bring about some important risks that all women should be aware of.
 If we want to age healthfully, we need to know what to look out for and how to protect our health.

-The links below connect to other resources that may be of interest if you’d like more detailed information about Hormone Replacement Therapy (HRT) and the medical management of symptoms related to menopause.
+The links and publications below provide additional information, and connect to other resources that may be of interest if you’d like more detailed information about Hormone Replacement Therapy (HRT), the symptoms of menopause, and the medical management of symptoms related to menopause.

 There is a lot of information – both clinical and opinion – about menopause available online.

 We will continue to update our Education Section with the help of our growing Medical Advisory Committee.
 In this section, we will highlight resources that provide more information about topics important to women during and after menopause.

 0women in the U.S. enter Menopause each year

 0percent of women experience hot flashes during Menopause

 Information to help navigate the most common symptoms of menopause.